stsaz/netmill/doc/arch.md

-# Architecture
+# netmill Architecture

 ## HTTP/1.1 server/client

-Server:
+The main point here is that HTTP server/client implementation is easy to use from other projects.
+It has a very flexible configuration: the parent code can add/substitute any component in the conveyor chain (as long as HTTP session logic is correct, of course).

+By default, the server can act as a file server or a proxy:

 ![](http-server.svg)

-Proxy:
+Proxy-Server component uses HTTP-Client chain internally for accessing the upstream server:

 ![](http-proxy.svg)

-Client:
+HTTP Client can operate in Plain or SSL modes:

 ![](http-client.svg)

-The main point is that HTTP server/client implementation is easy to use from other projects.
-It has a very flexible configuration: the parent code can add/substitute any filter in chain (as long as HTTP session logic is correct, of course).

-## Full-duplex
+### Full-duplex I/O

 ```C
 	[WW]